You are here

 - Ephedra (ma huang)

-However, under the Customs legislation in Australia, these substances are classified as either anabolic steroids or precursors and are prohibited imports unless an import permit has been obtained.
+However, under customs legislation in Australia, these substances are classified as either anabolic steroids or precursors, and are prohibited imports unless an import permit has been obtained.

-To establish if the goods are subject to the Customs controls you need to know what ingredients are in the product.
-You can check whether these ingredients are controlled substances which require import licences/permits.
+To establish if the goods are subject to customs controls, you need to know what ingredients are in the product.
+You can check whether these ingredients are Controlled substances that require import licences or permits.

 Quarantine clearance may be required prior to the import of any material of biological origin (human, animal, plant or bacterial ingredients).
 You should contact the Department of Agriculture and Water Resources to see if an import permit is required.

-To import or export substances containing parts of animals and plants listed as endangered species you will require a permit issued under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-Further information can be obtained from the Department of the Environment website.
+To import or export substances containing parts of animals and plants listed as endangered species, you will require a permit issued under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Further information can be obtained from the Department of the Environment.